allendalangin/Chat2Snack/README.md

 Paste your token when prompted and press Enter.
 Your credentials will be securely saved for future use.

-🚀 Running the Application
-Once the setup is complete, you can run the main controller script from your terminal:
+🚀 Running the Application Once the setup is complete and the model file is in place, you can run the Streamlit app.

-python chat2snack_controller.py

-You will be presented with a startup menu to choose your desired mode.
+In your terminal, from the Chat2Snack directory, run:

+streamlit run app.py

+This will start a local web server and automatically open the application in your default web browser.
+You can also access the app from other devices (like your phone) on the same Wi-Fi network by using the "Network URL" (e.g., http://192.168.1.10:8501) that appears in your terminal.

 ⚠️ Important Notice: Model Download
 On the first run of the AI Mode, the application will download the qwen2-7b-chat-merged-q4_k_m.gguf model file from Hugging Face.